 As with everything, practice is key.
 Shoot whenever possible.
 Don’t just shoot objects that are obviously interesting.
 Shoot boring objects as well.
 With an interesting composition even a photograph of a fork can turn into a work of art.

 e.
-Share you work and get feedback
+Share your work and get feedback

-And then of course show your work and ask for feedback.
-In the digital world of today this is easier than ever.
+And then, of course, show your work and ask for feedback.
+In the digital world of today, this is easier than ever.
 Join photography forums or dedicated Facebook groups and ask the other members to evaluate your photographs.
 Don’t be afraid of critic – you need it in order to improve your technique.